 What do the United States and the United Kingdom have in common, economically, with Argentina, Pakistan, Uganda, Venezuela, Greece and North Korea?
-Answer: they have all fallen in measures of economic freedom over the past 20 years.
+Answer: they have all become less free over the past 20 years.

 I am writing this note a bit later in the month than I normally do and will ascribe the delay to Olympic Fever.
 Well, perhaps that’s an exaggeration, but I have to admit that I find something compelling about watching men and women fly down a hill, unprotected, at speeds greater than I than I am allowed on the freeway.
 However, now that the athletic competition is over, I can turn my attention to the more important global competition, the Economic Olympics.

 Every day of every year, companies and individuals compete economically.
 Most are looking to enhance their own quality of life.
 Some do better than others.
 Some do worse.
 Some of the outcome is due to the effort put forth.
 Some of the outcome is due to the skills of the competing parties.
 And some is due to the environment in which they operate.
 It is the last of these that I look at in this month’s post.

 About 15 years ago, I first came across the Wall Street Journal and Heritage Foundation’s annual Index of Economic Freedom and was immediately hooked.
 This year’s release marks the 20th anniversary of the index.
 The concept of Economic Freedom and the construction of the index made intuitive sense to me.
 As described by the authors, Economic Freedom is a condition where individuals are free to work, produce, consume, and invest in any way they please.
 It also describes a situation where governments allow labor, capital and goods to move freely, and where they refrain from the coercion or constraint of liberty.
 In measuring economic freedom, the Index analyzes countries’ commitment to the rule of law, principles of limited government, regulatory efficiency, and open markets – what they refer to as the “four pillars”.